 Wisconsin Laboratory for Structures and Materials Testing: Materials Testing Lab

 Research Computing Lab

-The Department of Engineering Physics & the College of Engineering have several types of scholarships available to incoming and current engineering students.
+The College of Engineering has several types of scholarships available to incoming and current engineering students.
 Students should explore the Wisconsin Scholarship Hub (WiSH), where you can apply to and find specific information on scholarships at UW-Madison.
-You can use WiSH to find engineering scholarships available through the College of Engineering, the Diversity Affairs Office, the Engineering Physics Department, and other UW and external organizations.
+You can use WiSH to find engineering scholarships available through the College of Engineering; the Inclusion, Equity, and Diversity in Engineering Student Center; and other UW and external organizations.
 (Please note: students must be currently enrolled in, or have applied to, the College of Engineering to be considered for engineering scholarships.)
 To be matched with these available scholarship funds an application is required and the system is typically open to students in the spring of each year.
-Questions on the process can be directed to: firstname.lastname@example.org.
+Questions on the process can be directed to: email@example.com.
 Additional financial assistance may be awarded through the Office of Student Financial Aid (333 E. Campus Mall RM 9701, 262-3060).

 Accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.